epam/edp-install/docs/headlamp-user-guide/add-cd-pipeline.md

   b.
 Enter the description for this stage;

   c.
 Select the trigger type.
+The key benefit of the automatic deploy feature is to keep environments up-to-date.
 The available trigger types are _Manual_ and _Auto_.
-By selecting the _Auto_ trigger type, the CD pipeline will be launched automatically after the image is built.
+When the _Auto_ trigger type is chosen, the CD pipeline will initiate automatically once the image is built. _Manual_ implies that user has to perform deploy manually by clicking the **Deploy** button in the CD Pipeline menu.
+Please refer to the [Architecture Scheme of CD Pipeline Operator](https://github.com/epam/edp-cd-pipeline-operator/blob/master/docs/arch.md) page for additional details.
-  Every trigger type has a set of default stages that differ by the input stage (auto-deploy-input or manual-deploy-input).

   !!! note
-      When changing the Trigger Type, the job-provision automatically will change the set of stages to the corresponding stages set for the CD pipeline.
+      In Tekton deploy scenario, automatic deploy will start working only after the first manual deploy.

   d.
 Select the job provisioner.
 In case of working with non-container-based applications, there is an option to use a custom job provisioner.
 Please refer to the [Manage Jenkins CD Job Provision](../operator-guide/manage-jenkins-cd-job-provision.md)